-If you’re interested in using cloud.gov, fill out our interest form to tell us about your organization and applications.
-We’ll schedule a call where we can go over needs, options, and any remaining questions, then get the federal Inter-Agency Agreement (IAA/MOU) process underway.
+If you’re interested in using cloud.gov, email firstname.lastname@example.org to tell us about your project and ask your questions.
+We’ll schedule a call where we can go over needs, options, and questions, then get the federal Inter-Agency Agreement (IAA/MOU) process underway.

 If you have a U.S. federal government email address, you can get access to a free sandbox space and try cloud.gov right away.